theupdateframework/pep-on-pypi-with-tuf/README.rst

 Producing Consistent Snapshots
 ------------------------------

-Given a project, PyPI is responsible for updating *binned* metadata as well as associated delegated targets metadata.
+Given a project, PyPI is responsible for updating *bins* metadata as well as associated delegated targets metadata.
 Every project MUST upload its set of metadata and targets in a single transaction.
 We will call this set of files the project transaction.
 We will discuss later how PyPI MAY validate the files